microsoft/WhatTheHack/039-AKSEnterpriseGrade/Student/Challenge-02.md

 - Deploy as few nodes as possible
 - Attach the cluster to the Azure Container Registry you created in the previous challenge.

 **NOTE:** If you do not have "Owner" permissions on your Azure subscription, you will not have permission to attach your AKS cluster to your ACR.
-We have staged the sample application on Docker Hub so that you can use the container images at these locations:
+Instead of using an Azure identity, you can store the ACR's admin credentials as Kubernetes secrets, and refer to the secrets from the YAML manifest.
+As last resource, we have staged the sample application on Docker Hub so that you can use the container images at these locations:

 - **API app:** `whatthehackmsft/api`
 - **Web app:** `whatthehackmsft/web`